Herts Cupping · St Albans, Hertfordshire

 What is the difference between wet cupping, dry cupping and fire cupping?

 Dry cupping uses suction only, with no incisions — suitable for muscle tension and recovery work.
 Fire cupping uses heated glass cups to create deeper suction with a warming effect.
 Wet cupping (Hijama) adds small superficial incisions after initial suction to draw out stagnant blood.
 All three are available at Herts Cupping.
+You can compare the options on our cupping therapy services page, or read more about dry cupping and fire cupping.
 We will recommend the best option after your consultation.

 What is IASTM or muscle scraping?

 IASTM stands for Instrument Assisted Soft Tissue Mobilisation — commonly called muscle scraping or Graston-style therapy.
 It uses medical-grade steel tools to work through fascial adhesions and restricted soft tissue that hands alone cannot reach.
 It is particularly effective for stubborn tightness, poor mobility and training-related restriction.
-We are the only clinic in Hertfordshire currently offering this alongside cupping therapy.
-See the full details on our IASTM page.
+IASTM is offered as part of selected recovery sessions where suitable.
+See the full details on our IASTM page or view our cupping massage and recovery sessions.

 Does cupping or Hijama hurt?